kahina45678/pfe_m2/docs/errorhandling.rst

 -------

-See :doc:`/logging` for information about how to log exceptions, such as by emailing them to admins.
+See :doc:`/logging` for information about how to log exceptions, such as by adresse_mailing them to admins.

 Debugging